isomerpages/nlb-eyeonasia/_china-know-overview/02-china-artificial-intelligence.md

 <img src="\images\china-overview\artificial-intelligence.jpg" alt="artificial intelligence banner" style="width:800px;" />

-This is a selection of resources on Artificial Intelligence in China available from the [NLB catalogue](http://catalogue.nlb.gov.sg/){:target="_blank"} or the Internet and is not meant to be an exhaustive list.
+This is a selection of resources on artificial intelligence in China available from the [NLB catalogue](http://catalogue.nlb.gov.sg/){:target="_blank"} or the Internet and is not meant to be an exhaustive list.

 ### **NLB print and digital resources**